-Hot Tips: High heels are best left to the pros, Costa Rican's uneven sidewalks call for flats.
+Hot Tips: High heels are best left to the pros, Costa Rica's uneven sidewalks call for flats.

-Caution: Avoid excess baggage charges on your way home by shipping your souvenirs home before you leave.
+Caution: Avoid excess baggage charges on your departure by shipping your souvenirs home before you leave.

-Take It or Leave It: Cacique-Costa Rica's own brand of sugar cane liquor-some love it, some hate it.
+Take It or Leave It: Cacique, Costa Rica's own brand of guaro: sugar cane liquor.